 Summit the San Juans with us

-Open to all first-year and transfer students, you can start your college career with an affordable and exhilarating backpacking trip through the rugged and beautiful San Juan Mountains.
-Your new backyard is full of alpine meadows, trout-filled lakes, deep forests, and jagged high peaks, so why not explore it with a group of your new peers?
+Open to all first-year and transfer students, start your college career with an exhilarating backpacking trip through the rugged and beautiful San Juan Mountains.
+Your new backyard is full of alpine meadows, trout-filled lakes, deep forests, and jagged high peaks.
+Come explore it with a group of your new peers.

-When: August 19-24, 2023Where: Weminuche Wilderness Area, San Juan MountainsNumber of students: 60Student cost: $350; full and partial financial assistance is available
+When: August 16 – 21, 2026Where: Weminuche Wilderness Area, San Juan MountainsNumber of students: 60Student cost: $400; financial assistance is available

-Participants are responsible for bringing appropriate clothing and footwear.
-Beyond what is available to borrow on the packing list, Outdoor Pursuits has limited clothing available.
+Participants are responsible for bringing appropriate clothing and footwear listed on the packing list.

 Substantial financial assistance is available for those who qualify.
 To apply, complete the registration process, including the financial assistance application.
 This will hold your space on the trip.
 We review applications on a rolling basis.
 You will be notified by June 15 if you qualify for assistance.

 These trips are open for all experience levels and are moderately difficult.
 Most trails are over gradual terrain, but some include off-trail travel, with elevations exceeding 10,000 feet.
-Many ridges and peaks offer outstanding views, but challenging, steep sections can require hiking.
+Many ridges and peaks offer outstanding views, but challenging, steep sections provide an achievable challenge.

-Peak move-in will run from 9:00 am – 12:00 pm on Saturday, August 19.
-It would be best if you planned your travel to campus so that you arrive during this window.
+Peak move-in will run from 10 am – 1 pm on Sunday, August 16.
+Plan your travel to campus so that you arrive during this window.

-Any family or friends joining for move-in or Orientation can meet you upon your return and after equipment clean-up.
-Campus return times will be in the early afternoon.
-You will be notified of your return time before Peak beginning.
+Any family or friends joining for Orientation can meet you upon your return and after equipment clean-up.
+The trip will end in the early afternoon on Friday.

 You are responsible for your personal clothing and footwear.
 Please view the packing list for all required personal equipment.

-OP has a complete equipment room where you can check out items such as backpacks, sleeping bags, sleeping pads, etc. You are responsible for your personal clothing and footwear.
+OP has a complete equipment room where you can check out items such as backpacks, sleeping bags, and sleeping pads.
+You are responsible for your personal clothing and footwear.
 See the packing list for more information.

-Yes, you are welcome to use any personal gear you wish (providing it is approved by your trip leader), but you will be responsible for any personal equipment you bring.
+Yes, you are welcome to use any personal gear you wish, and you are responsible for any personal equipment you bring.
+All personal equipment must be approved by your Trip Leader.

 Please do not bring your own personal emergency beacon device; the groups will already be carrying a satellite communication device.

-The total route length ranges from 12 to 25 miles, with 4.5 days to cover this distance.
+The total route length ranges from 12 to 25 miles, with five days to cover this distance.

 Most groups will be between Durango and Silverton in the San Juan Mountains.
-A few groups may also be La Plata Mountains, just west of Durango.
+A few groups will also be La Plata Mountains, just west of Durango.

 All routes travel above 10,000 feet, with many groups traveling higher.

-Depending on your size, your pack weight may range from 40-60 pounds.
+Depending on your size, your pack weight will range from 40-50 pounds.

-Our groups will fuel their adventures with delicious, nutritious meals.
+Our groups will fuel their adventures with delicious, nutritious meals and snacks.
 We pack plenty of food so no one will go hungry.

 Yes, we can accommodate a wide range of dietary needs and allergies.
 Please identify your dietary requirements in the registration process.